 It is important for you to prepare a document that depicts the move-in condition of the property before the tenant occupies your property.
 You should clearly document the condition of the property and get the same verified with your tenant.
 Get your tenant to verify it on the same day they move into the property.
 Verifying it makes them responsible for any negligence and harm they do to your property.
 This way you can charge them easily for the incurred cost of that specific repair without getting into any trouble.

 The move-out document is also important as the move-in document.
 It indicates levied charges if the tenant fails to give the peaceful possession of the property when they move out.
 You can deduct those charges from the security amount and hand the remaining to the tenant.
 Having this document ensures maintained property and smooth possession.
 A maintained and clean property means you have immediate occupancy by new tenants.

 The Bottom Line

-Before having tenants on your property, it is always better you go through the above checklist.
+Before having tenants on your property, it is always better you go through the above first-time landlord checklist and set up accordingly.
 Never let anything go wrong in the way of renting your place.